Capsular Release for Frozen Shoulder

-Immobilization: Frozen Shoulder can develop after a Shoulder has been immobilized for a period of time due to surgery, a fracture, or other injury.
+Immobilization: Frozen Shoulder can develop after a Total Shoulder Replacement Surgery has been immobilized for a period of time due to surgery, a fracture, or other injury.
 Having patients move their Shoulders soon after injury or surgery is one measure prescribed to prevent Frozen Shoulder.

 The hallmark sign of this condition is being unable to move your Shoulder - either on your own or with the help of someone else.
 The more pronounced restriction of movement is external rotation.

 Frozen Shoulder is more of a clinical diagnosis and an MRI is rarely needed to rule out other conditions.

 More than 90% of patients improve with relatively simple frozen shoulder treatments to control pain and restore motion.